GUIDES & RESOURCES

 When you claim your rebate, you’ll be asked to nominate your estimated income tier for the financial year.
 If you earn less at the end of the financial year than the tier you nominated, you’ll get a tax offset with your tax return.

-If your income ends up exceeding your nominated tier, you’ll have to refund the difference in rebate with your tax return.
-There are no other consequences for guessing wrong.10
+If your income ends up exceeding your nominated tier, you’ll have to pay back the difference in rebate with your tax return.
+There are no other consequences for guessing wrong.

 Am I eligible for the Private Health Insurance Rebate?

-To qualify for the Private Health Insurance Rebate, you need to meet a few conditions.
-These include having a taxable income of $144,000 or less as a single person or $288,000 or less as a family (unless you have two or more children, in which case your threshold goes up by $1,500 for every Medicare Levy Surcharge dependent child after the first).11
+To qualify for the rebate, you need to meet a few conditions.
+These include having a taxable income of $151,000 or less as a single person or $302,000 or less as a family (unless you have two or more children, in which case your threshold goes up by $1,500 for every Medicare Levy Surcharge dependent child after the first).

 You also need to be an Australian citizen or permanent resident and be eligible for Medicare.
-Finally, you must have a complying Health Insurance Policy with an Australian-registered health insurer.12
+Finally, you must have a complying health insurance policy with an Australian-registered health insurer.

 How can I claim the Private Health Insurance Rebate?

-You can claim the Private Health Insurance Rebate in one of two simple ways.
-You can get it up-front as a reduction on your premiums, or you can claim it through your tax return to the ATO.13 If you choose to get it as a reduction on your premiums, you’ll need to fill out the Medicare Rebate claim form and tell your Health Insurance Fund which income tier you think you’ll fall into.14
+You can claim the rebate in one of two simple ways.
+You can get it up-front as a reduction on your premiums, or you can claim it through your tax return to the ATO.
+If you choose to get it as a reduction on your premiums, you’ll need to fill out the Medicare rebate claim form and tell your health insurance fund which income tier you think you’ll fall into.

-If all this talk about rebates and savings has you chomping at the bit to sign up for Health Insurance, then you might be ready to compare the different Health Insurance Plans that are on offer.
+If all this talk about rebates and savings has you chomping at the bit to sign up for health insurance, then you might be ready to compare the different health insurance policies that are on offer.
 You might just be able to find something with the coverage you want at a very competitive price!

 Compare health insurance policies the easy way